Macrometacorp/jsC8/docs/Reference/Cursor.md

 `cursor.map(fn): Array<any>`

-Advances the cursor by applying the function _fn_ to each value in the cursor's remaining result list until the cursor is exhausted.
+Advances the cursor by applying the function `fn` to each value in the cursor's remaining result list until the cursor is exhausted.

-Returns an array of the return values of _fn_.
+Returns an array of the return values of `fn`.

-Equivalent to _Array.prototype.map_ (except async).
+Equivalent to `Array.prototype.map` (except async).

-**Note**: This creates an array of all return values.
-It is probably a bad idea to do this for very large query result sets.
+@(Info)(Note:-)(This creates an array of all return values.
+It is probably a bad idea to do this for very large query result sets.)

 **Arguments**

 * **fn**: `Function`

   A function that will be invoked for each value in the cursor's remaining result list until the cursor is exhausted.

   The function receives the following arguments: